Jblew/towards-julia-notebook/README.md

 Examples:
 1. Plain julia example
-2. With module
-3. With module that exports single function which is imported and run
-4. With above module that is precompiled
+2. With module that exports single function which is imported and run that is precompiled
-5. With above module that is compiled to .so with PackageCompiler
+3. With above module that is compiled to .so with PackageCompiler